 - Sesame oil

-Wheat vermicelli is best eaten as soon as it is cooked as they tend to soak up the soup very quickly and become overly soft.
+Mee Suah Soup is best eaten as soon as it is cooked as the vermicelli tends to soak up the soup very quickly and become overly soft.